cybergis/ST_ICU_Access/README.md

-# Spatiotemporal relationships between spatial accessibility to intensive care unit beds and mortality of COVID-19 in the state of Texas
+# Daily changes in spatial accessibility to intensive care unit (ICU) beds and their relationship with the case-fatality ratio of COVID-19 in the state of Texas

-**Authors**: Jinwoo Park <sup>1,2</sup>, Alexander Michels<sup>1,2</sup>, Fangzheng Lyu<sup>1,2</sup>, Su Yeon Han<sup>1,2</sup>, and Shaowen Wang<sup>1,2,**</sup> <br>
+**Authors**: Jinwoo Park <sup>1,2</sup>, Alexander Michels<sup>1,2</sup>, Fangzheng Lyu<sup>1,2</sup>, Su Yeon Han<sup>1,2</sup>, and Shaowen Wang<sup>1,2,*</sup> <br>
 <sup>1</sup> Department of Geography and Geographic Information Science, University of Illinois Urbana-Champaign <br>
 <sup>2</sup> CyberGIS Center for Advanced Digital and Spatial Studies, University of Illinois Urbana-Champaign <br>
-<sup> *</sup> Correspondence: Shaowen Wang, shaowen@illinois.edu <br>
+<sup>\*</sup> Correspondence: Shaowen Wang, shaowen@illinois.edu <br>

-Last Updated Date: May 26, 2022
+Last Updated Date: July 24, 2022

 ### Abstract:
-During the coronavirus disease 2019 (COVID-19) pandemic, many patients could not receive timely healthcare services due to limited access to hospital infrastructure and human resources.
-Previous research showed that sufficient access to healthcare resources, such as intensive care unit (ICU) beds and ventilators, is important to save lives.
-However, little attention has been paid to the underlying temporal dynamics of healthcare resource availability and COVID-19 cases.
-To fill this gap, our study aims to investigate the spatiotemporal relationships between spatial accessibility to ICU beds and the mortality of COVID-19, under the changes in ICU bed availability and COVID-19 confirmed cases.
-We first integrate the historical temporal changes of availability and confirmed cases to assess daily spatial accessibility to ICU beds with an enhanced two-step floating catchment area (E2SFCA) method.
-We then observe how insufficient accessibility to ICU beds and increased mortality are correlated with Kendall’s tau.
-As results, strong negative correlation coefficients were observed in the county-level analysis between sufficient accessibility to ICU beds and mortality of COVID-19.
-In addition, we found that populous counties in North, Southeast, and Central Texas showed a more substantial relationship than those in West Texas, which have sparse population density.
-Our study identified vulnerable areas where low spatial accessibility levels were highly related to deaths based on their retrospective relationship.
-We also suggested that extra resources might be necessary for big cities to adequately deal with the acute surge of patients, which could support policymakers in saving lives for future pandemic scenarios.
+During the COVID-19 pandemic, many patients could not receive timely healthcare services due to limited access to hospital infrastructure and human resources.
+Previous studies found that access to intensive care unit (ICU) beds saves lives, but they overlooked the temporal dynamics in the availability of healthcare resources and COVID-19 cases.
+To fill this gap, our study investigated daily changes in ICU bed accessibility with an enhanced two-step floating catchment area (E2SFCA) method.
+Along with the increased temporal granularity of measurements, we uncovered two phenomena: 1) aggravated spatial inequality of access during the pandemic and 2) the retrospective relationship between insufficient ICU bed accessibility and the high case-fatality ratio of COVID-19 in rural and suburban counties.
+Given our findings, we suggest that those locations should be supplemented with additional healthcare resources to save lives in future pandemic scenarios.
 ### Keywords:
 Spatial accessibility, COVID-19, Healthcare resources, Temporal dynamics, ICU beds